Nearsightedness: What's the Big Deal?

 Myopia, or nearsightedness, is a condition where the light entering the eye focuses in front of the retina, rather than on the retina, creating a blurred image for far away objects.
 Objects up close are often seen clearly, so this is how this condition got its name.

-So every time you or your child goes to the optometrist, the prescription increases each time, and stronger glasses are needed to see clearly.
+So every time you or your child goes to the optometrist, the prescription increases and stronger glasses are needed to see clearly.
 Why should you care?
-Your child can simply get a new eyeglass or contact lens prescription and they will be able to see well again.
+Your child can simply get a new eyeglass or contact lens prescription and they will be able to see well again right??
 WRONG!!
 Nearsightedness does not come without complications!!!

 Who is at risk for Myopia?

 There are multiple risk factors for the onset of myopia as well as myopia progression: